 The concept of customer centricity has been around for a long time.
-Why, one might argue, would any organisation not want to be customer centric?
+Why, one might argue, would any organisation not want to focus on customer centricity?

 The harsh reality is, however, that most organisations find it very difficult to get to know their customers in a way which helps them to create and capture value in entirely new ways – and in ways which are valued by the customers!
 This in turn leaves many markets open to the threat of new entrants and of course, disruptors.
 Such threats are ramping up as many legacy entry barriers fall whilst business continues to move online and previously defined market boundaries become blurred.